The 22 Sales Skills You Need to Advance Your Career

 The sales process is generally greatly improved by having a multitude of capabilities on tap to get the job done.

-That being said, there are a handful of specific skills and traits that consistently mark the difference between good salespeople and great salespeople.
+That being said, there are a handful of top sales skills and traits that consistently mark the difference between good salespeople and great salespeople.
 In this article, we’ll go over a few of the most critical ones.

 Here’s what we’ll cover: